-and Lord Vishnu (in all his incarnations).
+Bhakti movement was mainly a Hindu religious movement led by the Shaivite and Vaishnava saints.
 Apparently, the Hindu religious leaders were worried about the increasing reputation of the Buddhists and the Jains.
 This led to the immoderate language and the determined systematic techniques implemented by the leaders of the Bhakti movement.

-The Bhakti movement in the Tamil country was initiated by the 63 Nayanars (Shaivite devotees) and the 12 Alvars (Vaishnavaite devotees), who overlooked the asceticism preached by Buddhism and Jainism and rather advocated personal devotion to God for salvation.
+The Bhakti movement in the Tamil country was initiated by the 63 Nayanmars (Shaivite devotees) and the 12 Alvars (Vaishnavite devotees), who overlooked the asceticism preached by Buddhism and Jainism and rather advocated personal devotion to God for salvation.

 The saints, which even included women, spoke and wrote in vernacular languages such as Tamil and Telugu.
 The saints traversed through out the country to preach the message of devotion and love among people, irrespective of caste, colour and creed.
 Since the 7th century the Nayanmars and Alvars of the Shaiva and Vaishnava sects of Hinduism went to numerous temples and sang about the magnificence of the presiding deities with the objective to speak for their respective sects in the Tamil land.

 The Alvars and the Nayanmars used the fine arts such as poetry, music, dance and drama to propagate the Bhakti movement in the nation.
 The saints believed that family life and the performance of a vocation were not a restriction for the realisation of enlightenment.
 But they definitely stressed that the mind should be instilled with the spirit of God.
 Due to this realistic view, the Bhakti movement helped the various temples to evolve as centres of fine arts.
 The metrical compositions of the Alvars and the Nayanmars in Tamil also supported the Bhakti movement in gaining popularity.

 For the Shaivites the musical compositions of Tirumular and Karaikkal Ammaiyar indicated the initiation.
-In case of the Vaishnavites the forerunners of Bhakti movement were Peyalvar, Puttatalvar and Poikaiyalvar.
+In case of the Vaishnavites the fore-runners of Bhakti movement were Peyalvar, Puttatalvar and Poikaiyalvar.
 Some of the other renowned poet saints of the Bhakti movement include Tirunavukkaracar, Nanacampantar, Campantar, Cuntarar and many others.